 Canada receives $17 billion through all levels of government as a result of the resource industry.
 This diversity is what has helped us weather the global recession of 2008-09 better than any of our main allies.
 It was that economy that helped as Ontario, Quebec, and other provinces' economies slowed.
 Now the Canadian way would be to embrace the diversity of that economy, and as resource prices are depressed, hopefully other aspects of our economy from high-tech, to manufacturing, to agriculture, to fisheries, can help take up some of the slack.
 That is what a family does.
 That is what a confederation does.
 We cannot pit one industry or one sector of our economy against the other, because that pits Canadians against each other.

 The resource industry is much more than just the trees, the minerals, or the oil and gas.
 We have innovated in this sector probably better than any other country.
 From exploration, to extraction, to processing, these are high-tech knowledge-based jobs that help us also mitigate environmental damage.
-Millions of dollars is being spent on that.
+Millions of dollars are being spent on that.

 For a number of years I had the pleasure of working in Toronto in the so-called Bay Street area.
 The Toronto Stock Exchange and Bay Street would not exist in the form they do today were it not for our resource sector.
 In fact, our exchange remains one of the best places to raise capital for mining exploration in the world.
 That is what put us on the map.